Storage technology, file system format, and disk scheduling

 Selecting the number of huge pages to use

-You should set vm.nr_hugepages to a value that gives a total huge page space slightly larger than the MySQL buffer pool size (discussed later).
+You should set vm.nr_hugepages to a value that gives a total huge page space equal to or slightly larger than the MySQL buffer pool size.
+Selecting the buffer pool size is discussed in the Tuning MySQL section.

-More information on the different parameters that affect the configuration of huge pages can be found in the admin-guide for hugetlbpage in the Linux source code .
+Typically, only the number of huge pages needs to be configured.
+However, for more information on the different parameters that affect the configuration of huge pages, review the admin-guide for hugetlbpage in the Linux source code .

 Compiler Considerations